US envoy arrives in Israel to monitor Gaza food distribution as humanitarian crisis worsens

 Israel’s retaliatory offensive has killed more than 60,000 Palestinians, according to Gaza’s Health Ministry.
 Its count doesn’t distinguish between militants and civilians.
 The ministry operates under the Hamas government.
 The U.N. and other international organizations see it as the most reliable source of data on casualties.

-__ Fatma Khaled in Cairo, Sam Metz in Jerusalem and Imad Isseid in Ramallah, the West Bank, contributed reporting.
+Fatma Khaled in Cairo, Sam Metz in Jerusalem and Imad Isseid in Ramallah, West Bank, contributed to this report.